The age-old debate of the chicken and the egg has always fascinated me.

 Another way your thought leadership articles help raise funds is in the image you project to the public.

-When investors see the quality content you create, they see a founder well-versed in his field, who believes in the vision of his product, and who is determined to succeed.
+When investors see such quality content being created, they see a founder well-versed in his field, believes in his product’s vision and is determined to succeed.
 These traits are very attractive to VCs.
 As Shubhankar Bhattacharya, Venture Partner at Kae Capital said:

 In other words, VCs are partial to business owners who create original content because they see them as knowledgeable and dedicated.